Conditions: Baltimore, Maryland, 12/22/2024 05:00:02 am

 I want to start with the snowfall over the last decade.
 These are the seasonal measurements at Baltimore’s BWI since 2013.

-We had THREE years in a row with above average snowfall, then the bottom fell out.
-The following EIGHT winters has been below average, only once getting close in 2018-2019.
+We had THREE years in a row with above-average snowfall, but then the bottom fell out.
+The following EIGHT winters have been below average, only once getting close in 2018-2019.

 Winter yearly snowfalls in Baltimore